microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/resources/crosstenantresource.md

 Namespace: microsoft.graph

-Contains origin and synchronization information, if available, about external users.
+Contains origin information, if available, about external users.
 This information is typically populated for external users after invitation redemption in supported clouds, in [multitenant organizations](/entra/identity/multi-tenant-organizations/multi-tenant-organization-overview), and for target users of [cross-tenant synchronization](/entra/identity/multi-tenant-organizations/cross-tenant-synchronization-overview).

 This is an abstract type that's inherited by the [crossTenantSynchronizationResource](crosstenantsynchronizationresource.md) resource type.